Jewel Plummer Cobb: Marine Biological Laboratory

 While a graduate student, Cobb spent the summer of 1949 as an independent investigator at the Marine Biological Laboratory, where she studied the inhibition of cell division in sea urchin (Arbacia) eggs.
 This was an early foray into a research interest Cobb would develop extensively in later years: how hormones, ultraviolet light and chemotherapeutic drugs can cause changes in cell division.
 Cobb’s first summer at MBL as a graduate student led to a deep connection with Woods Hole, where she eventually bought a second home.
 She became a MBL Corporation member in 1972 and was named an emeritus member of the MBL Society in 2007.
 Cobb was a Library Reader for many years, and also served on the MBL Campaign Steering Committee from 1997 to 2000.

 Douglass Residential College

-In July 1976, Cobb decided to leave Connecticut College and become a dean and professor of Biological Sciences at Douglass Residential College at Rutgers University.
-Cobb's decision to leave was not premeditated, rather it centered on an interest in becoming a full-time administrator for the Women's division of Rutgers.
-Cobb's greatest hesitation in leaving the College concerned her inability to continue research to the same degree in her new role.
+In July 1976, Cobb decided to leave Connecticut College and become a dean and professor of Biological Sciences at Douglass Residential College at Rutgers University and a full-time administrator for the Women's division of Rutgers.
+Cobb's greatest hesitation in leaving the College concerned limitations in continuing her research to the same degree due to her new role.

 While at Douglass, Cobb (alongside nine other Americans) was selected by the Rockefeller Foundation to participate in a global conference in Italy concerning the future of higher education for women.
-Additionally, in April 1978, Cobb was nominated by President Carter as a member of the Board of Foreign Scholarships, best known as the organization responsible for determining Fulbright eligibility.
+Additionally, in April 1978, Cobb was nominated by President Carter as a member of the Board of Foreign Scholarships, the organization responsible for determining Fulbright eligibility.